7Ji/7ji.github.io/docs/_posts/booting/2024-01-29-non-conflicting-kernel-dtb-layout-on-arm-for-multi-boot.md

 2. For each kernel, their initcpio shall be stored as `/boot/{initramfs|dracute|booster}-[kernel name]`, so no initcpio would conflict with each other.
 3. **The important difference here**: For each kernel, their DTBs shall be stored under `/boot/dtbs/[kernel name]`, so no DTBs would confclit with each other.

-This is very simple to be achieve, all you need to do is to install kernel and DTBs to a restricted path that's unique to each kernel package.
-But to my surprise not many distro would do this.
+This is very simple to do, all you need to do is to install kernel and DTBs to a restricted path that's unique to each kernel package, and remember to adapt your `make dtbs_install` steps.

+But to my surprise, not many distro would do this.
 A big reason I guess, is that most of them already have too many users, and changing those paths would be considered breaking change.
 So many just stick to the paths they've always been using since the early rpi days.

-I introduced this to my [linux-aarch64-flippy-bin](https://github.com/7Ji-PKGBUILDs/linux-aarch64-flippy-bin/commit/3423660d6a8a64044aba562a24045747ef9e2f6a) on Nov 6, 2022 when creating my [amlogic-s9xxx-archlinuxarm](https://github.com/7Ji/amlogic-s9xxx-archlinuxarm) project, and thanks to the fact that the project was built from ground up, I didn't need to care about "existing" user base as I didn't have one.
+I introduced this to my [linux-aarch64-flippy-bin](https://github.com/7Ji-PKGBUILDs/linux-aarch64-flippy-bin/commit/3423660d6a8a64044aba562a24045747ef9e2f6a) on Nov 6, 2022 when creating my [amlogic-s9xxx-archlinuxarm](https://github.com/7Ji/amlogic-s9xxx-archlinuxarm) project, and thanks to the fact that the project was built from scratch without existing user base, I was not limited by the existing layout.

 After that I've been always using that for all ALARM kernel packages I maintain.
 Maybe I'm the first kernel package maintainer to use this layout, but this is really just a small trick that anyone at any time could perform so there's nothing I want to argue here.
 A major point I want to make here is that both `amlogic-` and [orangepi5-archlinuxarm](https://github.com/7Ji/orangepi5-archlinuxarm) projects of mine have hundreds of users and such layout from day 1 never breaks.

 At the end of the day, maybe this is not really needed for an end user who would only install and use one single kernel pacakges, but this would really be of good help for people like me who would constantly jump between different kernel packages they maintain.